RENEW YOUR SMILE

 Recognizing and Managing Implant Issues

-• Early Implant Failure - This occurs within a few months after the implant placement and before the implant has fully integrated with the jawbone (osseointegration).
-Causes of early failure may include inadequate bone integration, infection, implant mobility, or implant fracture.
+- Early Implant Failure - This occurs within a few months after placement before full integration with the jawbone.
+Causes may include infection, implant mobility, poor bone integration, or fracture.